Chapter 14 — Matt

 Responsible.
 Everybody called me the responsible one.
 I don’t know how much I agreed with them, but I couldn’t deny I felt an obligation to these people.
 I had a duty to them, after having asked them for so much.
 Those speeches I gave, the oaths I made.
 I would betray the spirit of my people’s sacrifices if I didn’t come back to follow through on what I’d promised.

 Not just the people I’d lead, but there was another, more personal sacrifice I had to honor.
-An agreement made in the dead of night, around a low burning fire in the command tend on the outskirts of the city.
+An agreement made in the dead of night, around a low burning fire in the command tent on the outskirts of the city.
 A promise I’d made to a dear friend, far braver than any of us, who knew he was going to die but charged forward without regrets.
 Blake had loved that world, and the people within.
 He’d made me swear to make it a better place, whatever it took.

 As my past words echoed through my head, I looked back at Carl with a cold eye.
 Even if I felt like I might need to return, I knew Carl shouldn’t.
 He was a far better person before we’d left.
 Kinder and warmer, if a bit annoying.
 He’d become so cold and distant now.
 I hesitated to admit it, but I felt like Cyraveil had created a monster in him—one that never should have been woken.